!! Important Update !!

 How does IPL work to rejuvenate skin?

-At the Skin Clinic Fremantle, we are proud to offer the latest generation of IPL technology, known as Selective Waveband Technology (SWT) by Ellipse.
+At the Skin Clinic Fremantle, we are proud to offer the latest generation of IPL technology, known as Selective Waveband Technology (SWT).
 Short, safe bursts of intense pulsed light are directed at the skin.
 The system filters the light to ensure the wavelengths used are absorbed by haemoglobin in the fine blood vessels and melanin in the age spots.
 When cells containing a lot of melanin or haemoglobin are treated, the target heats up and is destroyed within a few 1000ths of a second.

 A full-face treatment takes less than 20 minutes.
 You should see an improvement after the first treatment, but up to 3 treatments may be required to achieve the full effect.